JTX Slimline Review (2026): The Best Compact Treadmill Under £600?

 The JTX Slimline is the entry point into JTX’s motorised treadmill range and the most space-efficient machine they make that can still support jogging.
 It folds completely flat for under-bed storage or stands upright behind a door, and JTX ships it fully assembled, so you can start using it the moment it arrives.
 There is no construction process, no missing bolts, and no instruction manual to work through.

-The RRP is £599, and in the current JTX Summer Sale it drops to £499 with no code needed.
-That puts it between budget walking pads and the more capable JTX RunRise.
+The price is £599, and our HOMETREADMILL5 code takes 5 percent off at the checkout, bringing it to £569.05.
+The code works across the JTX treadmill range but does not apply to refurbished machines.
+That puts the Slimline between budget walking pads and the more capable JTX RunRise at £799.
 The 9.9 mph top speed is the defining specification: it is enough for jogging and moderate running but falls short of the faster speeds on mid-range machines.
-Our best treadmill under £500 guide covers cheaper options, but most compromise on warranty, assembly or build quality in ways the Slimline does not, which is exactly why it leads that guide at the sale price.
+Our best treadmill under £500 guide covers cheaper options, and the Slimline now sits just above that bracket even with the code applied, but most machines below it compromise on warranty, assembly or build quality in ways the Slimline does not.

 Who should buy the JTX Slimline?